 Hotels and Reviews The terms utilized for lodgings are commonly known as inns, bed and breakfasts and hotels.
-For us, these all carry the same meaning: a place to stay and sleep in comfort while away from home on vacation or on a business trip however, once upon a time, these terms meant something a bit different than the widely accepted terms we use today.
+For us, these all carry the same meaning: a place to stay and sleep in comfort while away from home on vacation or a business trip, however once upon a time, these terms meant something a bit different than the widely accepted terms we use today.
 To read the hotel reviews, click on the left navigation selecting the hotel or inn of your choice.

 Read the reviews and learn what each establishment has to offer.
 Determine which inn, B&B or hotel suits your needs in location, proximity to sites, number of guests, amenities and pricing, and then book your selection for the most comfortable and ideal accommodations for you.